Beyond the Edge of Stability via Two-step Gradient Updates: Proof of Theorem

 \end{theorem}

 \begin{proof} Assume the 2-period orbit is $(\Bar{x}_0, \Bar{x}_1)$, which means

 First, we show the existence and uniqueness of such an orbit when $K\in(1,1.5]$ via solving a high-order equation, some roots of which can be eliminated.
-Second, we present a result of local convergence near $(\Bar{x}_0, \Bar{x}_1)$, where the residual error to the orbit decays exponentially when $K\in(1,1.121)$.
-Third, we generalize the analysis into global convergence by defining a special interval $I$.
+Then, we conduct an analysis of global convergence by defining a special interval $I$.
 GD starting from any point following our assumption will enter $I$ in some steps, and any point in $I$ will back to this interval after two steps of iteration.
 Finally, any point in $I$ will converge to the orbit $(\Bar{x}_0, \Bar{x}_1)$.

 Before diving into the proof, we briefly show it always holds $x>0$ under our assumption.
 If $x_{t-1}>0$ and $x_{t}\le 0$, the GD rule reveals $\eta(\mu-x_{t-1}^2)\le -1$ which implies $x_{t-1}^2 \ge \mu+\frac{1}{\eta}$.
 However, the maximum of $x+\eta(\mu-x^2)x$ on $x\in(0, \sqrt{\mu+\frac{1}{\eta}})$ is achieved when $x^2=\frac{1}{3}(\mu+\frac{1}{\eta})$ so the maximum value is $\sqrt{\frac{1}{3}(\mu+\frac{1}{\eta})}(\frac{2}{3}+\frac{2}{3}\eta\mu)\le 1.4\sqrt{\frac{1}{3}(\mu+\frac{1}{\eta})}<\sqrt{\mu+\frac{1}{\eta}}$.
 As a result, it always holds $x>0$.